marshall-hobbs96/revature_review_questions_answers/Week7/Week7RecapQuestions.md

 1. What is a closure?
+	- A closure it the combination of a function with its lexical enviroment.
+It essentially allows the persisting of varibales within a function from outside the function.

 2. What is the purpose of call, apply, and bind?
+	- Call allows us to borrow a method from another object without specify a new property in our object
+	- Apply is same as call, but uses a single array of parameteres instead of varargs
+	- Bind allows you to permanently associate a call line to a new variable

 3. What 3 ways are there to construct an object?
+	- Object literals
+	- Function constructors
+	- ES6 classes

 4. What is prototypal inheritance?
+	- Allows you to add additional properties to function constructors that objects instantiated from it will inherit

 5. When an object is created using a function constructor, what property that belongs to the function constructor does the object inherit from?
+	- prototype

 6. How do we use __proto__ to make an object inherit from another object?
+	- object.__proto__ = Class.prototype
+	- Even if object is not related to Class, object will inherit Class' prototype behaviors